radRoy/imageProcessTif/README.md

 Conclusion: Since 'Otsu' thresholding was used before and Thomas Naert reported it to work the best, I will use the Fiji built-in Otsu thresholding algorithm.

-## <u>(TEMP: outdated. python scripts done in the meantime.
-TBD: keep still relevant information, add it to above input data formatting section.)
-3D U-Net training data set formatting / creation (HDF5 files)</u>
+## <u>3D U-Net training data set formatting / creation (HDF5 files)</u>

+TBD: Archive this information for documenting how the relevant dataset was created.

+TBD: Then, reference this archived text file under the relevant dataset in the **datasets overview** section.

 Refer to (above listed) link about [Combining multiple channels/timepoints into a hyperstack in Fiji](https://cbmf.hms.harvard.edu/avada_faq/fiji-hyperstacks/).
 Following this procedure specimen-wise: